Thinking about whether to write references on your CV? While it used to be the norm to include references, it’s... Read more...

-However, contrary to your belief that little lies are unnoticeable and therefore fine to put on your CV, they can land you in serious hot water.
+However, contrary to your belief that little white lies are unnoticeable and therefore fine to put on your CV, they can land you in serious hot water.

 Did you know that some lies on your CV counts as CV fraud, a crime punishable with large fines and even prison sentences?